Finalization Services

 import { createViemClient, createViemSdk, createFinalizationServices } from '@matterlabs/zksync-js/viem';

-const l1 = createPublicClient({ transport: http(process.env.ETH_RPC!) });
+const l1 = createPublicClient({ transport: http(process.env.L1_RPC!) });

-const l2 = createPublicClient({ transport: http(process.env.ZKSYNC_RPC!) });
+const l2 = createPublicClient({ transport: http(process.env.L2_RPC!) });

-const l1Wallet = createWalletClient({
+const l1Wallet = createWalletClient({ chain: l1Chain, account, transport: http(process.env.L1_RPC!) });

-const client = createViemClient({ l1, l2, l1Wallet });
+const client = createViemClient({ l1, l2, l1Wallet, l2Wallet });

-// optional: const sdk = createViemSdk(client);
+const sdk = createViemSdk(client); // optional

 const svc = createFinalizationServices(client);